Jury Trials In California Criminal Cases

-If, on the other hand, we know from the beginning that we are not going to jury trial, then we know that we need to start structuring the case to be negotiated, Meaning, we will have the client get character letters from friends, family, work and any organization that knows that you have good character and have benefited the community.
+If, on the other hand, we know from the beginning that we are not going to a jury trial, then we know that we need to start structuring the case to be negotiated, meaning that we will have the client get character letters from friends, family, work and any organization that knows that you have good character and have benefited the community.

-We will file all necessary motions and decide from the beginning exactly what our bottom line will be in terms of negotiation and a potential plea deal.
+We will file all necessary motions and decide from the beginning precisely what our bottom line will be in terms of negotiation and a potential plea deal.

 Criminal Lawyer with the Ability to Fight The Case

-Prosecutors are more likely to give the best deals to criminal attorneys they know have the ability to fight a case in a jury trial and win.
-If the attorney is simply known as a negotiator, then the prosecutor has no incentive to give them the best deal, because they know the attorney is all bark and no bit!
+Prosecutors are more likely to give the best deals to criminal attorneys they know can fight a case in a jury trial and win.
+If the attorney is simply a negotiator, the prosecutor has no incentive to give them the best deal because they know the attorney is all bark and no bit!

 This is why it is so important to sit down face to face with your attorney and get a feel for who you are dealing with.
-I will not take a case for a client unless they come and sit down and meet with me.
-You must know who your attorney is and the strategy they will employ to achieve the best possible outcome.
+I will not make a case for a client unless they come and sit down and meet with me.
+You must know who your attorney is and their strategy to achieve the best possible outcome.

-Many times clients have just taken a piece of the case that is favorable to them and are using it to argue they are innocent.
-For example, maybe law enforcement illegally searched their home or car are using what they found against them.
+Often, clients have just taken a piece of the case that is favorable to them and are using it to argue they are innocent.
+For example, maybe law enforcement illegally searched their home or car are used what they found against them.

-What the client does not realize is that in that scenario, the jury does not decide illegal searches, the judge does.
-There are so many different angles and issues related to jury trials, that you best bet is to come in an lay out your particular situation and we can then begin the process of tackling your case and deciding whether a trial is the answer for you.
+The client does not realize that in that scenario, the jury does not decide on illegal searches; the judge does.
+There are so many different angles and issues related to jury trials that your best bet is to lay out your particular situation.
+We can then begin tackling your case and deciding whether a trial is an answer for you.

-The jury consists of 12 members that represent a fair cross section of the community and all 12 must come to a unanimous decision in determining your guilt.
-As your Jury Trial Attorney we step up and aggressively argue the facts on your behalf. our main objective is to ultimately get you the best results possible…
+The jury consists of 12 members representing a fair cross-section of the community, and all 12 must come to a unanimous decision in determining their guilt.
+As your Jury Trial Attorney, we step up and aggressively argue the facts on your behalf. our main objective is to get you the best results possible ultimately…

-The jury trial process consists of the: jury selection; opening statements by the attorneys; evidence (direct and cross examination of witnesses for prosecution and for defense); closing arguments by the attorneys; jury deliberations; the verdict; and finally the sentencing.
+The jury trial process consists of: jury selection, opening statements by the attorneys, evidence (direct and cross-examination of witnesses for the prosecution and defense), closing arguments by the attorneys, jury deliberations, the verdict, and finally, the sentencing.

-We will make strong opening and closing statements and build a strong case through the evidence we gather and witnesses we question leaving a doubt in the minds of the jurors as to your guilt demonstrating that the prosecution has not proved its case against you beyond a reasonable doubt.
+We will make strong opening and closing statements and build a strong case through our evidence.
+Witnesses we question, leaving doubt in the jurors' minds about your guilt, demonstrating that the prosecution has not proved its case against you beyond a reasonable doubt.